vinamra57/taleweaver/frontend/UPDATES.md

-# EmpathAI Frontend - Recent Updates
+# TaleWeaver Frontend - Recent Updates

 ## New Landing Page

 A beautiful landing page has been added at the root path `/` with the following features:

 ### Features:
-- **Hero Section**: Large EmpathAI branding with floating emoji animations
+- **Hero Section**: Large TaleWeaver branding with floating emoji animations
 - **Feature Cards**: Three key benefits (Personalized, Educational, Interactive)
 - **How It Works**: Step-by-step guide for parents
 - **Sample Characters**: Quick-start buttons for Arjun and Maya presets